jensadev/skilltree/README.md

 * Skills can be connected
 * Skills can have tasks
     * Tasks can be loaded from classroom
-    * Tasks can be added and deleted - forgot update
+    * Tasks can be managed